ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 TechnoTech is an agile C/C++ software development company that utilizes modern tech stacks such as GitHub to deploy its code and track version changes.
 Moreover, TechnoTech follows the latest practices of DevOps.

-TechnoTech’s software team recently designed a calculator product for children, which allows to perform basic mathematical operations i.e. addition, multiplication, subtraction and division.
+TechnoTech’s software team recently designed a calculator product for children, which allows them to perform basic mathematical operations i.e. addition, multiplication, subtraction and division.
 TechnoTech intends to invoice a manufacturing order for 1000 physical calculators with their code at the back end and incorporate it into mathematics teaching e-books.

 As a cybersecurity personnel, you are given the source code of the project.